Assembling the flow cell from components

 This prevents accidental short circuits of the cell from the bolt shafts contacting the grafoil.

-Step 3: Insert the four bolts into cathode endplate
+Step 3: Insert the four bolts into positive endplate

 Step 4: Place the endplate on the cell assembly tool